 One of the groomers in the videos below, recommends clipping approximately 6 to 8 weeks.

-The following video demonstrates how to clip a purebred Bedlington terrier using the right clippers.
+The following video demonstrates how to groom a Bedlington Terrier using the right clippers.
 So it is very easy to follow along as you practice.

 You can view: